LogtalkDotOrg/logtalk3/scripts/embedding/eclipse/NOTES.md

 	and an optional `application.eco` file for an application

 The `.eco` files can be loaded using the `-f` command-line option.
-For example, `eclipse -L iso -t user -f logtalk.eco`.
+For example, `eclipse -L iso -t user -f logtalk.eco -f application.eco`.